 One example is a business to business (B2B) marketing campaign it built for Amerlux, an LED lighting manufacturer, to increase sales.
-Through a lead-generation program, encompassing many of CMA’s solutions including public relations, social media, email marketing, web design, content marketing, video marketing and geo-targeting, CMA created a path to drive prospects down the sales funnel.
+Through a lead-generation program, encompassing many of CMA’s solutions including PR, social media, email marketing, SEO, web design, content marketing, video marketing and geo-targeting, CMA created a path to drive prospects down the sales funnel.

 As part of the content marketing campaign, CMA developed blog posts that spoke specifically to various target audiences at different phases of the buy cycle.
 The blog-writing campaign positioned Amerlux as the solution to a range of problems directly or indirectly involving LED lighting.